-Like the common carp they put up an extremely good fight and grow to unreal sizes in the right environments.
+Like the common carp, they fight extremely well and grow to unreal sizes in the right environments.

-As well as breeding for fewer scales mirror carp were also bred to grow to greater sizes than commons which can be clearly shown with the most recent world record.
+As well as breeding for fewer scales mirror carp were also bred to grow to greater sizes than commons which can be clearly shown by the most recent world record.

 The world record mirror carp stands at an unbelievable 108lbs (November 2018) and was caught in Hungary at Euro Aqua fishery.

 Mirror carp are visually different from common carp as they have irregular and patchy scales shown in the picture above.

 All mirror carp’s scale patterns are different giving them a sense of character.